voliva/safe-decimal/article.md

 For this reason, `1/10`, `1/5` and `3/10` have recurring decimals in base 2: They all have `5` as factor on the denominator. `5.3125` on the other hand doesn't have any recurring decimal, because it's `85 / 16`, and 16 is a power of 2.

 So the problem comes exclusively from this fact.
-When working in binary, the only numbers that can be represented exactly in decimal form are the ones which are divided by powers of 2, whereas in our base 10 we don't have this problem for the ones that are also divided by powers of 5.
+When working in binary, the only numbers that can be represented exactly in decimal form are the ones which are divided by powers of 2.
+In base 10 we can also represent numbers which are also divided by powers of five, and these just can't get accurately transformed to binary.
 When you have recurring decimals, at some point you need to "cut" and all of that precision gets lost.

 But this is completely independent from floating point vs fixed point.
 Floating point only means that the decimal point can be moved left or right, keeping the original value by multiplying an exponent.
 In essence, floating point numbers store the number in scientific notation.